timhor/obsidian-editor-shortcuts/README.md

 ### Multiple Cursors

-These shortcuts also work with [multiple cursors](https://help.obsidian.md/How+to/Multiple+cursors), with the exception of:
+Most\* of these shortcuts work with [multiple cursors](https://help.obsidian.md/How+to/Multiple+cursors).
+However, undo and redo will not work intuitively in Live Preview – actions will be handled individually for each cursor, rather than grouped together.
+Work is underway to incrementally migrate them to the newer Obsidian editor API so they are grouped, and has been completed for the following:

+- Insert line above
+- Insert line below
+- Delete line

+As a workaround, you can also switch back to the legacy editor in Settings as all actions will be grouped in that case.

+\* These shortcuts currently do not support multiple cursors:

 - Expand selection to quotes or brackets
 - Go to next/previous heading

-However, if you're using Live Preview, undo and redo will not work intuitively – actions will be handled individually for each cursor, rather than grouped together.
-If this becomes an issue for you, you can switch back to the legacy editor in Settings as a workaround as actions will be grouped in that case.

 ## Installing the plugin